 (iii) Please provide examples of successful implementation of measures adopted, related court or other cases, including examples of investigations, prosecutions or convictions/acquittals related to the implementation of this article.

-V. Other preventive measures, including application of Convention provisions on prevention of firearms cases (articles 31 and 34 of the Organized Crime Convention)*
+V. (Canada, USA – delete questions 43 and 44/ Ecuador, Costa Rica, Peru, Kenya, Algeria – retain questions)Other preventive measures, including application of Convention provisions on prevention of firearms cases (articles 31 and 34 of the Organized Crime Convention)*

 Does your country implement any other measure or programme(s) to prevent the illicit manufacturing of and trafficking in firearms, their parts and components and ammunition?